Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Mathematical Model

-Using XPPAUT \cite{Ermen}, we compute a one-parameter bifurcation diagram as shown in figure \ref{one_par_bif}, where the maximum norm is considered along the vertical axis.
+Using XPPAUT \cite{Ermen}, we compute a one-parameter bifurcation diagram as shown in figure \ref{one_par_bif}, where the maximum and minimum values of $x$ are considered along the vertical axis.
 We note from figure \ref{one_par_bif} that the boundary equilibrium state $E_{xy}$ is always unstable (exists as a saddle in this parameter range), whereas the stabilities of the boundary equilibrium $E_{xz}$ and the coexistence equilibrium state $E^*$ change with $h$.
-For larger values of $h$, $E_{xz}$ exists as an unstable focus/node and $E^*$ as a stable node until the two equilibria branches undergo a transcritical bifurcation $TC \approx 0.3577$.
-The coexistence equilibrium $E^*$ persists as a saddle or a sadle-focus with one positive and two complex (with negative real parts) eigenvalues for $h< 0.3577$ until it undergoes a subcritical Hopf bifurcation $H_2\approx 0.2646$ and switches to an unstable focus, whereas $E_{xz}$ persists as a locally asymptotically stable node/focus until it undergoes a supercritical Hopf bifurcation at $H_1\approx 0.0613$, giving birth to a family of stable periodic orbits that lie in the invariant $xz$-plane.
+For smaller values of $h$, $E_{xz}$ exists as an unstable focus/node until it undergoes a supercritical Hopf bifurcation at $H_1\approx 0.0613$, giving birth to a family of stable periodic orbits that lie in the invariant $xz$-plane, and switches to a locally asymptotically stable node/focus.
+The coexistence equilibrium $E^*$ persists as a saddle or a saddle-focus with one positive and two complex (with negative real parts) eigenvalues for $h< 0.2646$ until it undergoes a subcritical Hopf bifurcation $H_2\approx 0.2646$ and switches to an unstable focus.
+The two equilibria branches corresponding to $E^*$ and $E_{xz}$ undergo a transcritical bifurcation $TC \approx 0.3577$, past which $E_{xz}$ exists as an unstable focus/node and $E^*$ as a stable node.
 Nearby $H_2$, a subcritical torus bifurcation occurs at $TR \approx 0.2647$, resulting into the stabilization of the saddle cycles $\Gamma_h$ born at $H_2$.
 On further increasing $h$, the family of periodic attractors $\Gamma_h$ loses stability at a period-doubling bifurcation $PD_1 \approx 0.272$ and re-gains stability at a second period-doubling bifurcation $PD_2 \approx 0.3986$.
 Mixed-mode oscillations \cite{BKW, DGKKOW} are observed in this regime.
 Soon after, the family experiences a saddle-node bifurcation $SN_p\approx 0.43143$, after which relaxation oscillations are observed.
 Further details of the bifurcation diagram are beyond the scope of this paper.